What is an Atlas?

 Viewer features

 An Atlas can be viewed.
-Features that an atlas provides are viewing an atlas on any device.
+One of the features of an atlas is that you can view an atlas on any device.
 You can also comment on visualizations if the creator of the atlas has enabled that.

 Creating your own Atlas